ppy/osu-wiki/news/2026/2026-01-08-introducing-osu!wrapped.md

 We wanted to also take the chance to reflect on other areas of the game.
 Read on for stats and reflections around [tournaments](#tournaments), [World Cups](#world-cups), [the osu! music scene](#bespoke-music), and [Featured Artist additions](#featured-artists) during 2025.
 We have prepared a (somewhat) short and sweet run-through of all the things that happened around the community, in case you wanted to catch up or reminisce before starting your new osu! year.

+## Mapping & Modding

+The mapping scene has boomed during 2025, to a point where words alone cannot convey it.
+As such, we've decided to put it into numbers!
+Here are some of the most interesting statistics we've gathered so far:

+- **27,496 difficulties ranked across 6,772 beatmap sets.** If our math is correct, around half of which are Sidetracked Day and Harumachi Clover covers.
+  - **105 of these ranked sets were originally uploaded before 2018.** Talk about mappers having love for their old creations!
+- **272,117 total difficulties uploaded across 133,555 beatmap sets.** We cannot begin to imagine how many more maps would be uploaded, were the Pending limits not exist...
+- **1,145 difficulties loved across 324 beatmap sets.**
+- **1,467,534 beatmap discussion posts sent.** Modders have been working overtime just for a couple of scraps and extra kudosu.

+All in all, the mapping scene has been more alive than ever before.
+After all it is the living blood of the game, offering players a wide variety of songs (and challenges!) to enjoy throughout the year.

+Another standout this year has been the sheer amount of beatmapping contests held by the community.
+Some of which include [Pending Cup 2025](https://osu.ppy.sh/home/news/2025-10-24-pending-cup-2025), [Newspaper Cup 2025](https://osu.ppy.sh/home/news/2025-01-29-newspaper-cup-2025), and how could we forget about the return of the [osu!
+Beatmapping World Championship](https://osu.ppy.sh/home/news/2025-04-07-osu-beatmapping-world-championship-2025).
+Suffice to say, osu! mappers have been eating good this year!

+Not to stay behind from the rise of community-made contests, the osu! team worked hard to bring one of the most novel and popular mapping contests up to date.
+Almost a year ago on the clock, [Locus](https://osu.ppy.sh/home/news/2025-01-31-locus) was first announced.
+By merging visual, sound, and mapping creativity all into one, Locus managed to produce some of the unique and interesting mapping experiences we've seen coming out of a contest so far!
+We strongly suggest checking its [results](https://osu.ppy.sh/home/news/2025-08-21-locus-2025-results) to judge for yourself.

+Finally, [Mappers' Guild](https://mappersguild.com/) continued being an amazing entry point for new mappers via their priority quests, as well as a good source of points and goodies for those mappers undertaking normal quests and ranking their favourite Featured Artists' tracks.
+During 2025, a staggering amount of **X normal quests** and **Y priority quests** were completed, with over **Z Featured Artist beatmaps** submitted during that same time.

 ## Tournaments

 Just like in previous years, the tournament scene remained vibrant in 2025.
 With a whopping **255 supported tournaments** happening this year across all modes, there was plenty of competition for everyone.